kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 And set the **Spacing** to **10** in the new **wAny hC** field:
 ![bordered width=33%](images/54-set-spacing-to-10_260x160.png)

 Build and run.
 Portrait mode should be unchanged, so rotate the simulator (⌘←) to see your handiwork.
-Note that spacing between the sections has decreased and the buttons now have ample space from the bottom of the view:
+Note that spacing between the sections has decreased and the buttons now have ample space from the bottom of the view.
 ![bordered iphone-landscape](images/55-spacing-in-iphone-landscape_1334x750.png)

 If you didn't add a top-level stack view, you still _could_ have used size classes to set the vertical spacing to 10 on each of the four constraints that separate the five sections, but isn't it so much better to set it in just a single place?